 Both fabric and felt can be cut on a Klic-N-Kut.
 With either, use a fusible adhesive such as Wonder-Under or Steam-A-Seam, or a stabilizer such as Super Solvy or Dissolve 4X.
 Pre-stiffened felt can also be purchased and cuts very well on a Klic-N-Kut.
-Both will need an extra-sticky mat to prevent slippage during the cut.
+Both may need an extra-sticky mat to prevent slippage during the cut.
 Dedicate a mat to cutting only fabric or felt and apply a more-permanent adhesive.
-Also, because of the fibrous nature of fabric and felt, it is recommended that you cut at a slower speed (try 100) and use multi-pass (2 or 3 passes) to make sure you get a clean cut.
-Try a pressure of around 60 - 75 for the cut.
+Also, because of the fibrous nature of fabric and felt, it is recommended that use multi-pass (2 or 3 passes) to make sure you get a clean cut.
+Try a pressure of around 240-300 for the cut.